 In other words, if your brand isn’t connecting enough to get repeated interaction over time, your contact lists will fade away.

-Be Interesting or Go Home
+Your Content Marketing Should Be Interesting Or Go Home

 In the end, marketers have been presented with a choice.
 We can keep going the way things are, and lose credibility and relevance with our audience.
 We can ignore new regulations and stubbornly refuse to adapt to what users want.